 Taylor says she “really loves words” and this, her fifth album, shows off her skills as a lyricist with six of her own compositions: Sunny Days, In This Place, Makes Me Wanna Stay, Things Have Changed, In the Name of Love and Fly Me to the Stars, the last of which showcases the saxophone playing of Vasilis Xenopoulos, who also plays flute on the album.
 The rest of the band is made up of Robin Banerjee (main guitarist for Amy Winehouse on her recordings and concerts) and Dominic Ashworth on guitars, Dave Jones on bass and Chris Nickolls on drums.

 As an experienced performer – she has opened shows for George Benson, a man she describes as “an exceptional guy with an outstanding career, who it was a pleasure to work with” – Taylor is facing up to the tricky demands of making music during a global pandemic.
-She is promoting the album with three live-streamed concerts.
-The first took place earlier this month, the second will be on 28 November and the final one is a pre-Christmas treat on Sunday 20 December.
+She’s turned to live-streaming with her band which is proving very successful.

 “Because of the circumstances, we decided to move with the times and try to set up a new model.
 Hopefully we will build on the first show, which went well and got nice comments.
 It was very different without an audience clapping, but we were all back in our element playing together in the same room.
 I’m lucky enough to have converted our summer house into a recording studio– and I’ve got very nice neighbours.
 It’s amazing how resourceful you have to be as a musician, because we also have to master the technology side of the sound gear and lighting to put on a show.
 The great thing is that we are basically a venue.”